 Operations, Information Management & Decision Processes

 Wharton's program in Operations, Information Management & Decision Processes emphasizes research on real management problems and maintains a balance between theory and implementation.
-The faculty trains scholars in decision processes, information and decision technologies, information strategy, operations management, and operations research.
+The faculty trains scholars in decision processes, information and operations/operations research.

 Our faculty leads in the development and application of an innovative blend of analytical and empirical approaches to important problems facing the private and public sectors, including: supply chain management; service delivery systems; product development and innovation processes; decision support systems; information-based strategy; systems development and implementation; risk and environmental management; and behavioral approaches to individual and managerial decision making.

-Our Ph.D. program provides a unique mix of behavioral, economic, statistic and analytical training to its students, and its strength is reflected in our students' record of placement and achievement.
+Our Ph.D. program provides a unique mix of behavioral, economic, statistical and analytical training to its students, and its strength is reflected in our students' record of placement and achievement.

 Recent graduates have taken academic positions at leading institutions such as Harvard, Columbia, Stanford, Duke, the University of Chicago, INSEAD, London Business School, Northwestern, NYU, UCLA, the University of California at Berkeley, the University of Michigan, the University of Virginia, and Yale.

-Recent students and graduates have won numerous awards, including the George B. Danzig Dissertation Award (2008, 2009), the POMS College of Supply Chain Management Student Paper Competition (2008), the Wickham Skinner Early-Career Research Award (2009) and, Best Conference Paper with a Student as First Author, International Association for Conflict Management (2010).
+Recent students and graduates have won numerous awards, including the George B. Danzig Dissertation Award (2008, 2009), the MSOM Student Paper Competition (2011), the POMS College of Supply Chain Management Student Paper Competition (2008), the Wickham Skinner Early-Career Research Award (2009) and, Best Conference Paper with a Student as First Author, International Association for Conflict Management (2010).